-- 11. The board has ultimate responsibility for the institution's business, risk strategy, and financial soundness, as well as for how the institution organises and governs itself.
+- 12. The board has ultimate responsibility for the institution's business, risk strategy, and financial soundness, as well as for how the institution organises and governs itself.
 The board is responsible for setting strategy and adopting a formal business plan designed to achieve the institution's objectives.
-The board is responsible for approving all key policies including those relating to risk management, internal controls, and compliance. - 12.
-The board remains responsible for the oversight of all material functions of the business, even where such functions may be outsourced.
+The board is responsible for approving all key policies including those relating to risk management, internal controls and compliance. - 13.
+The board remains responsible for the oversight of all material functions of the business, even where such functions may be outsourced. - 14.
+The Authority expects that a licensee's board will be composed solely of individuals; corporate directors will not be considered to be appropriate.